How much homeowners insurance do I need?

 Most homeowners insurance policies provide coverage for your personal possessions for approximately 50 percent to 70 percent of the amount of insurance you have on the structure or “dwelling” of your home.
 The limits of the policy typically appear on the Declarations Page under Section I, Coverages, A. Dwelling.

 To determine if this is enough coverage, you need to conduct a home inventory.
-This is a detailed list of everything you own and information related to the cost to replace these items if they were stolen or destroyed by a disaster such as a fire (for more information see How do I take a home inventory and why).
+This is a detailed list of everything you own and information related to the cost to replace these items if they were stolen or destroyed by a disaster such as a fire.
+There are several products available to help perform this task, including the I.I.I.'s free Know Your Stuff® Home Inventory Tool that lets you to create and maintain a home inventory on any digital device or computer and safely store it online for easy, secure access--anywhere, anytime.
 If you think you need more coverage, contact your agent or insurance company representative and ask for higher limits for your personal possessions.

 Replacement Cost or Actual Cash Value